AirtimeUX/airtime-playbook/airtime-playbook/docs/impact_survey.md

 ## Question types

 Questions in an Impact survey should be a composition of rating scales and free-text answers.
 Rating scales allow you to quantify answers and track changes over time, while free-text answers let you discover root causes and come up with actions.
-[Likert scales](https://en.wikipedia.org/wiki/Likert_scale){target=_blank} combined with free-text fields asking to elaborate on the rating are a good start.
+[Likert scales](https://en.wikipedia.org/wiki/Likert_scale){target=_blank; rel="noreferrer noopener"} combined with free-text fields asking to elaborate on the rating are a good start.
 Similar questions are used in many standard UX surveys, such as SUS (System Usability Scale).

 ![Example of a Likert scale question](img/sus_question.png)